fatmakhadidja/world_time/README.md

 # world_time
  Mobile application built using Flutter and a world time API,  the app allows to know the time in diffrent areas in the world.

+PS :
+- The files that contain the code for the application will be found in the 'lib' directory.

  ## The first page encountered :
  when the user first enters the mobile application he'll see a page displaying the time in Berlin ( Berlin is the default location ) :